-- Discuss the emergence and scope of human resource development, succession planning and their relationship to the strategy of the organisation.^[2] - b) Advise and suggest different methods of establishing human resource development.^[3] - c) Advise on the contribution of competency frameworks to human resource development.^[3] - d) Discuss the meaning and contribution of workplace learning, the learning organisation, organisation learning and knowledge management.
-[3]
+a) Discuss the emergence and scope of human resource development, succession planning and their relationship to the strategy of the organisation. $\ensuremath{^{[2]}}$

+- b) Advise and suggest different methods of establishing human resource development.[3] - c) Advise on the contribution of competency frameworks to human resource development.[3] - Discuss the meaning and contribution of workplace learning, the learning organisation, organisation learning and knowledge management.[3]

-NOTE OF SIGNIFICANT CHANGES TO STUDY GUIDE PAPER P3
+SUMMARY OF CHANGES TO P3

-ACCA periodically reviews its qualification syllabuses so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
+ACCA annually reviews its qualification so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
+These syllabus changes are effective from December 2014 and thereafter will be updated with effect from 1st September each year, from September 2015 onwards.